Gospel

 Opportunities for group discussion and personal prayer

 - ‘Physician, heal yourself.’
-Are there things within you that need healing?
+Is there anything within you that needs healing?

 - ‘He won the approval of all.’
 When have you won approval from others?
 How did you respond?

-- Have you ever had the experience of being ridiculed or rejected because of your faith?
-How do you respond to this?
+- Have you ever been ridiculed or rejected because of your faith?
+How did you, or can you, respond to this?

-- This week, reach out to someone who has experienced rejection.
-Offer solace to someone in need of healing.
+- This week, reach out to someone who has experienced rejection and offer solace to someone in need of healing.

 - Have you ever had your opinions or comments treated with derision or distain?
-Perhaps you were saying something you knew others may not want to hear.
+Perhaps you were saying something that you knew others may not want to hear.
 How did you feel?
-Were you able to hold your ground or was your opinion simply ‘hustled’ out?
+Were you able to hold your ground, or was your opinion simply ‘hustled’ out?

-- Who are the prophets of our own time who speak words we may not like to hear?
+- Who are our modern-day prophets who speak words we may not want to hear?
 How are they sometimes treated?

 - Use an adaptation of the collect this week: